Haven’t we always been told – “Old is gold”?

 Legacy Migration - Best Practices that can Generate Maximum ROI

-Legacy migration is entirely about using and reusing old applications while taking past strengths and combining them with future technologies present.
+Legacy migration is entirely about using and reusing old applications while taking past strengths and combining them with future technologies.

 But there are lots of challenges and risks involved.
-There is a lack of current application documentation.
-It’s not easy to break free from decades of dependence on the application, and teams are so accustomed to a certain way of using the application.
+There may be a lack of current application documentation.
+It’s not easy to break free from decades of dependence on the application, and teams are often so accustomed to a certain way of using the application.

 Despite all that, it’s essential to move forward with the migration.